Welcome to the Woodpeckers

 We also use Mymaths to help improve mathematical knowledge and understanding and develop skills.

-This term, we are learning about 'Roots and Shoots'.
-The children will work scientifically and collaboratively through various investigations and conduct different experiments to explore what plants need in order to grow and stay healthy.
+Last term we learnt about 'Roots and Shoots'.
+The children worked scientifically and collaboratively through various investigations and conducted different experiments to explore what plants need in order to grow and stay healthy.

-They will start by identifying and describing the functions of different parts of flowering plants and explore the requirements of plants for life and growth.
-They will investigate the way in which water is transported within plants and explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+They started by identifying and describing the functions of different parts of flowering plants and explored the requirements of plants for life and growth.
+They investigated the way in which water is transported within plants and began to explore the part that flowers play in the life cycle of flowering plants.

-This year we will take part again in the BIG garden Birdwatch which takes place between the 25th - 27th January.
+This year we took take part again in the BIG garden Birdwatch.

 P.E. for Woodpeckers is on Wednesday and Thursday.

-On Wednesday Mr Knight and Mr Sinclair will teach the children games and on a Thursday the children will be creating a rainforest dance.
+On Wednesday Mr Knight and Mr Sinclair will teach the children games and on a Thursday the children will be taking part in athletics.

 It is a good idea to keep your kit at school.